-During our exercise, teams uncovered ways they could quickly improve processes + workflows in simple, friendly ways.
-Some of these even made sense from a productivity context, too, reducing complexity + time-to-deliver.
+During our exercise, teams uncovered ways they could quickly improve processes and workflows in simple, friendly ways.
+Some of these even made sense from a productivity context, too, reducing complexity and time-to-deliver.

 Insight #4: It is critical to visualize how news of a data breach will be disseminated within your organization.
-How will you notify + brief the response team?
-Keep in mind: people will talk + spread misinformation.
+How will you notify and brief the response team?
+Keep in mind: people will talk and spread misinformation.
 There is always a threat to morale when leadership mishandles such sensitive incidents.
-What tactics, tools + strategies will be used to make sure complete + accurate information with a positive voice is quickly available to those responsible for managing the incident + that they are empowered with enough latitude to make decisions based on that information in a timely manner?
-Who within your organization is responsible for response to a cyber attack + are IT + senior management aware of how an incident would be managed?
+What tactics, tools and strategies will be used to make sure complete and accurate information with a positive voice is quickly available to those responsible for managing the incident and that they are empowered with enough latitude to make decisions based on that information in a timely manner?
+Who within your organization is responsible for response to a cyber attack and are IT and senior management aware of how an incident would be managed?
 What components of a successful response are likely to be overlooked the first time?

-Insight #5: Let’s imagine your organization’s confidential personnel data was compromised, such as salary information, bank routing + account numbers, birth dates and other Personally Identifiable Information (PII) or Personal Information, as per the GDPR.
-This is something we will want to be sure to prepare for ahead of time by authoring communication information to your staff regarding the breach + what the next steps will be.
-Next steps will include informing them of your commitment to helping them minimize their risk of identity theft/fraud + giving them useful advice + even tools/resources to assist them.
+Insight #5: Let’s imagine your organization’s confidential personnel data was compromised, such as salary information, bank routing and account numbers, birth dates and other Personally Identifiable Information (PII) or Personal Information, as per the GDPR.
+This is something we will want to be sure to prepare for ahead of time by authoring communication information to your staff regarding the breach and what the next steps will be.
+Next steps will include informing them of your commitment to helping them minimize their risk of identity theft/fraud and giving them useful advice and even tools/resources to assist them.

-During our exercise it was clear this information/communication needs to be poised, packaged in friendly, bundled ways, ready to go because it takes some time to collect the information + put a package together that is accessible they can use right away.
-The longer you wait after discovering a breach, the greater their risks of identity theft + additional liability, too, that you do not want.
+During our exercise it was clear this information/communication needs to be poised, packaged in friendly, bundled ways, ready to go because it takes some time to collect the information and put a package together that is accessible they can use right away.
+The longer you wait after discovering a breach, the greater their risks of identity theft and additional liability, too, that you do not want.

-Insight #6: Even if only a small part of your technology infrastructure is hosted +/or managed by a third party, think through how you, your technical + operations teams will collaborate with those service providers to respond to some of the most common incidents + perhaps some less common ones.
+Insight #6: Even if only a small part of your technology infrastructure is hosted and/or managed by a third party, think through how you, your technical and operations teams will collaborate with those service providers to respond to some of the most common incidents and perhaps some less common ones.
 For example, if your Dev Team uses a hosted code repository solution that gets breached, what is the contingency plan?
 If the breach is related to a third party provider of identity access management, what resources are poised to work around a situation wherein your Directory Services are not available?
 What happens if a hosted environment (UTA, QA or live production) is compromised?
-How much fluency do your Dev, Sec (if you have one) + Ops teams have to quickly mitigate these scenarios + get back to work?
+How much fluency do your Dev, Sec (if you have one) and Ops teams have to quickly mitigate these scenarios and get back to work?

 Figuring these scenarios out step-by-step in the midst of an incident is not awesome or optimal.
 During our exercise, coming up even with just some suggestions took an unacceptable amount of time, let alone planning out step-by-step checklists to act upon.
 When time is of the essence and getting third parties up to speed isn’t always easy, that combination can make or break a successful outcome, especially where your clients may be impacted by systems that are not directly under your control.
 Thinking these things through is a big focus of every Incident Response Exercise.

-Insight #7: What information security strategies, tactics + tools does your organization have in place?
+Insight #7: What information security strategies, tactics and tools does your organization have in place?
 Do you have a socialized Resilience Strategy?
 Is it accessible?
-Do you have lists of hardware, software + training materials, etc?
-Are you + your team working to adhere to good data protection standards, such as ISO, GDPR, HIPAA or NIST?
+Do you have lists of hardware, software and training materials, etc?
+Are you and your team working to adhere to good data protection standards, such as ISO, GDPR, HIPAA or NIST?

-In case of a breach or potential breach, you will want to immediately expedite incident response processes in accordance with your Resilience Strategy, aligned with these laws + their definitions + expectations.
-This is where Resilience is pure gold + goes beyond mere compliance to any of these frameworks.
+In case of a breach or potential breach, you will want to immediately expedite incident response processes in accordance with your Resilience Strategy, aligned with these laws and their definitions and expectations.
+This is where Resilience is pure gold and goes beyond mere compliance to any of these frameworks.

 When we protect our data using good Resilience practices, our due diligence will stand up to any framework it is measured against.
-It will be easy for you to illustrate how data integrity + information security is taken very seriously by your organization when you can quickly provide these details demonstrating how your Resilience Strategy is designed to protect your data as well as that of your clients + partners + that it is revisited on a regular, periodic basis to ensure it’s ongoing value to do just that.
+It will be easy for you to illustrate how data integrity and information security is taken very seriously by your organization when you can quickly provide these details demonstrating how your Resilience Strategy is designed to protect your data as well as that of your clients and partners and that it’s revisited on a regular, periodic basis to ensure it’s ongoing value to do just that.

 This is another reason why these exercises are great platforms to have strategic discussions with your teams + even your clients rather than during an incident.
-It demonstrates initiative, is a differentiator from a competitive perspective + builds confidence + trust all around.
+It demonstrates initiative, is a differentiator from a competitive perspective and builds confidence and trust all around.
 Who would you prefer to hire?
 An organization that shows no sign of pro-actively preparing for cyber incidents?
 Or one that takes you on a friendly journey to understand how to respond ahead of time so that, when something happens, everyone is in it together?
-Incidents, regardless of size or scope, are stressful enough without adding the additional stress of being completely unprepared, untrusted + blamed by partners, vendors + clients.
+Incidents, regardless of size or scope, are stressful enough without adding the additional stress of being completely unprepared, untrusted and blamed by partners, vendors, and clients.
 As I’ve already said, all of that adds to the stakes by putting your culture’s overall morale at risk.

 The team in this exercise hadn’t thought this through, yet.
 Get ahead of it.
 Have these messages prepared ahead of time in template format.
 Get ahead of it.

-Be sure to vet your contractors + keep detailed records of who has had access to what, when + for how long.
-Make sure that, in addition to on-boarding procedures, your off-boarding procedures are comprehensive + designed with your + your clients’ best interests in mind in the context of protecting your data + that of your partners, vendors + clients.
+Be sure to vet your contractors and keep detailed records of who has had access to what, when + for how long.
+Make sure that, in addition to on-boarding procedures, your off-boarding procedures are comprehensive and designed with your and your clients’ best interests in mind in the context of protecting your data and that of your partners, vendors + clients.
 It will count.